chainguard-dev/edu/content/chainguard/chainguard-images/how-to-use-chainguard-images.md

 ## Quickstart: Using Chainguard Images

 To get up and running with Chainguard Images, you can use `docker` commands to pull and run images.
-For each specific image, you'll find this guidance on the image's overview page (for example, see [Node](/chainguard/chainguard-images/reference/node/overview/), [Python](/chainguard/chainguard-images/reference/python/overview/), or [NGINX](/chainguard/chainguard-images/reference/nginx/overview/)).
+For each specific image, you'll find this guidance on its overview page (for example, see [Node](/chainguard/chainguard-images/reference/node/overview/), [Python](/chainguard/chainguard-images/reference/python/overview/), or [NGINX](/chainguard/chainguard-images/reference/nginx/overview/)).

 ### Pulling a Chainguard Image